Minimizing Internet Marketing Risks

 The first part of setting up many marketing campaigns is to sign a marketing agreement or contract.
 You will be legally bound to the terms and conditions of the agreement.
 If you are not careful, you may be legally bound to a disaster.
 Most importantly, do not risk more than you can afford to lose.

 “During the early days of SharpNet, a Pay-Per-Click marketing contract was created with the search engine LookSmart.
 The contract reserved key-word based search engine traffic to the websites I was interested in marketing.
-Everything was laid out in black and white – or so I though.
+Everything was laid out in black and white – or so I thought.
 Unfortunately through purposeful trickery on the part of LookSmart, and my hastily signed agreement, LookSmart socked SharpNet for thousands of dollars of unplanned expenses.
 Buried within the contract, LookSmart claimed that it could over-deliver double the amount of web traffic indicated.
 One simple line stated (Campaign $15,000 -double).
 When my campaign came due at the end of the month, the bill was for $30,000.
 The salesman did not inform me that the campaign would be doubled, there was no definition or explanation of what (-double) meant, and I did not look closely enough at the contract to notice or ask what it was there for.
 I of course refused to pay “double” and LookSmart immediately threatened with legal action.
 It was a mess.”

 You must read carefully and scrutinize every word in your contract.
 If you don’t understand everything clearly, then have it cleared up before signing.
 Below are other fundamentals in minimizing the digital marketing risks embedded within a contract.

 Minimizing Contract Obligation Risks